abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/install-demo.md

 ## Add external providers

-You may want users to properly authenticate to your demo platform.
-To proceed, you will need to remove default LDAP authentication and anonymous authentication.
+To require users to authenticate with an external identity provider, remove the default LDAP and anonymous authentication methods.

-Edit `od.config` file and go to the `AUTH SECTION` to add external providers using Oauth2.0 protocol.
-If you want more informations please read our documentaton on [how to add external authentication providers to abcdesktop](https://www.abcdesktop.io/advanced/{{ abcdesktop.latest_release }}/authentication/authexternal/)
+Edit the `od.config` file, locate the `AUTH SECTION`, and add external OAuth 2.0 providers.
+For additional information, refer to the documentation on [how to add external authentication providers to abcdesktop](https://www.abcdesktop.io/advanced/{{ abcdesktop.latest_release }}/authentication/authexternal/)

 ```
 authmanagers: {